SonarSource/sonarqube-quality-gate-action/README.md

 ### Environment variables

 - `SONAR_TOKEN` – **Required** this is the token used to authenticate access to SonarQube.
 You can read more about security tokens [here](https://docs.sonarqube.org/latest/user-guide/user-token/).
 You can set the `SONAR_TOKEN` environment variable in the "Secrets" settings page of your repository, or you can add them at the level of your GitHub organization (recommended).

+- `SONAR_HOST_URL` – **Optional** this tells the scanner where SonarQube is hosted, otherwise it will get the one from the scan report.
+You can set the `SONAR_HOST_URL` environment variable in the "Secrets" settings page of your repository, or you can add them at the level of your GitHub organization (recommended).

 ## Quality Gate check run